Sheath dress: 19th century

 The Princess Sheath dress was popular between 1878 and 1880.
 It was associated with the Princess of Wales, later known as Queen Alexandra.
 The Princess sheath is constructed with the bodice and skirt cut in one with a gored skirt.
 The dress was worn without a bustle but with a small pad.
 To tighten the front of the dress, ribbons were attached in the back's interior.

-1900s
+20th century

 During the early 1900s, Americans were still looking to Paris for the latest trends.
 American socialites traveled to Europe to view collections and receive custom outfits.
 Paul Poiret is credited as the first designer of the modern sheath dress.
 In doing so, he also created a rubber girdle as an alternative to the boned corset to wear under the dress.
 In great contrast to the emphasized curves of Victorian era and earlier dress, the sheath dress offered a sleek look that revealed the legs and lower torso with a slit.
 The style of the sheath dress reached the United States in 1908.
 That fall, the musical Bandanna Land included the song "Sheath Gown in Darktown", whose chorus mentions a "sheath gown":